PastranaDigital/practing_github/README.md

 Love'll be such an easy game to play

-Now I need a place to hide away
+Now I need a place to run away

 Oh, I believe in yesterday